santoshsmalagi/Developer-Essentials/Writing-a-main.md

 # Writing a Good main() Function

 The contents of this page are based on the original article which appeared on Opensource.com - ["How to write a good C main function"](https://opensource.com/article/19/5/how-write-good-c-main-function).
+At places it copies text as is from this site (I felt that I coudn't do a better job!).

 It tries to cover the following:

 * How to structure a C file containing a ```main()``` function that is easy to maintain
 * How to best process command line arguments